CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ## Ethical considerations

-Used to provide list describing known ethical considerations when using a model.
+Used to provide a list describing known ethical considerations when using a model.
 Each consideration is an object containing two fields:

 * **Name**: A concise name for the ethical considerations.
 * **Mitigation strategy**: A corresponding (recommended) mitigation strategy, for the named consideration, to take when using the model.